EchoKes/Assignment2/README.md

 In the frontend directory, run `npm install` to download the relevant dependencies.
 Then, run `npm start` to serve the React application on **port 8180**.

-### 4.4. json-server Mock Data
+### 4.4.
+Json Server Mock Data

 In the frontend directory, run `json-server --watch db.json --port 8185` to serve the json-server on **port 8185**.

 ## 5. Design Considerations

+### Backend Microservices

 For this overall assignment, a total of 3 microservices were created, 2 for the backend API which serves API requests for both ratings and comments, and the other for the frontend server, which serves the React webapp.
-The reason why comment and ratings are split into 2 individual microservices is because in the event of a failure in one of the microservice, the other can still be served.
-Because of this, the functions in these 2 microservices are very similar.
+The reason why comments and ratings are split into 2 individual microservices is because in the event of a failure in one of the microservices, the other can still be served.
+As a result of this implementation, the functions in these 2 microservices are very similar.

+### Database

 The use of MySQL database was a choice between comfort and compatibility.
-In this case, comfort was the winner as more time was spent towards learning and implementing a new frontend technology.
+In this case, comfort was the winner as more time was spent towards learning and implementing a new frontend framework.
 If more time was allocated for this assignment, a better choice would be to go with a lightweight, non-relational database design such as [Redis](https://redis.io/) or [MongoDB](https://www.mongodb.com/) as this package does not require any joins operation.

-### Frontend Server Microservice
+### Frontend Web Server

 For the frontend, the chosen framework was React as it is component-based.
 The benefit of doing so is that certain parts of the frontend can reuse these components as some of them are repetitive.
 This has significantly reduce the amount of code needed to be written.
 Examples can be found in student's or tutor's ratings/comments with tab implementation.
 The use of states has made the web application much more enjoyable as users do not need to refresh to view changes made.
 Also, I wanted to take this chance to learn a new framework.